Amazon Seller Central: A Comprehensive Tutorial

 Sales Performance

 Keep an eye on your sales data, which includes units sold, total revenue, and profit margins.
-Adjust your strategies based on this data to optimize your performance.
+Adjust your strategies based on this data to optimise your performance.

 Customer Feedback

-Customer reviews and ratings are essential for building your reputation on Amazon.
+Customer reviews & ratings are essential for building your reputation on Amazon.
 Aim for positive reviews by providing excellent products and stellar customer service.

 Account Health